Under healthy conditions, the body maintains a relatively stable temperature of around 98.6˚F or 37˚C.

 - are stranded in a vehicle in severe winter conditions

-- sleep rough
+- are sleeping rough

 - have other medical conditions